Eldorado7621/ensuring-quality-release-udacity-devops-nanodegree-project3/README.md

 1. performing integration test using Postman
 2. Perfoming UI test using Selenium
 3. Perfoming load testing, endurance testing and stress test using JMeter.

-It also entails monitoring the performance of the deployed application, creating alerts and configuring log analytics
+The project also entails monitoring the performance of the deployed application, creating alerts and configuring log analytics